UT Dallas Alumni DGC

--The rough is a nice feature that makes the course look cool but some areas were at disc eater level today.
+-The rough is a nice feature that makes the course look cool but some areas are at disc eater level.
 It was easy to get overconfident, rip one a little wide and spend 5 minutes hunting.
 I felt lucky i didnt land in some patches of weeds b/c it would be a goner.

 Overall I thought the course looked nice and was fun to play, but played a little too short, the parking is unsure and you will likey spend some time looking through the weeds.

 1 of 1 people found this review helpful.